 F5 faces competition from providers of application management and web security solutions such as Citrix (NASDAQ:CTXS) , Cisco (NASDAQ:CSCO), and Akamai (NASDAQ:AKAM) as well as cloud vendors such as Amazon (NASDAQ:AMZN), Microsoft (NASDAQ:MSFT), and Google Cloud.

-As you can see below, F5 Networks's revenue growth has been unimpressive over the last two years, growing from quarterly revenue of $624.6 million in Q1 FY2021, to $700.3 million.
+As you can see below, F5 Networks's revenue growth has been unimpressive over the last two years, growing from quarterly revenue of $645.3 million in Q2 FY2021, to $703.2 million.

-Guidance for the next quarter indicates F5 Networks is expecting revenue to grow 10.3% year on year to $700 million, improving on the 1.71% year-over-year decline in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 11.4% over the next twelve months.
+Guidance for the next quarter indicates F5 Networks is expecting revenue to grow 3.78% year on year to $700 million, in line with the 3.53% year-over-year increase in revenue the company had recorded in the same quarter last year.
+Ahead of the earnings results the analysts covering the company were estimating sales to grow 9.84% over the next twelve months.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-F5 Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.8% in Q1.
+F5 Networks's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.9% in Q2.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-F5 Networks's free cash flow came in at $144.5 million in Q1, up 81.1% year on year.
+F5 Networks's free cash flow came in at $130.2 million in Q2, up 7.38% year on year.

-We struggled to find many strong positives in these results.
-On the other hand, revenue growth was quite weak and the revenue guidance for the next quarter slightly missed analysts' expectations.
-Overall, this quarter's results were not the best we've seen from F5 Networks.
-The company is up 1.46% on the results and currently trades at $148.6 per share.
+We struggled to find many strong positives in these results other than the EPS beat.
+It was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations and revenue growth is slower these days.
+Free cash flow in the quarter also missed.
+Overall, this quarter's results could have been better.
+The company is up 0.52% on the results and currently trades at $138 per share.

 Is Now The Time?

-F5 Networks's price to sales ratio based on the next twelve months is 2.9x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
-In the end, beauty is in the eye of the beholder.
-While F5 Networks wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price point right now.
+F5 Networks's price to sales ratio based on the next twelve months is 2.7x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
+We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
+And if you like the company, it seems that F5 Networks doesn't trade at a completely unreasonable price point.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.